American Dream: Literary commentary

 European governments, worried that their best young people would leave for America, distributed posters like this to frighten them (this 1869 Swedish anti-emigration poster contrasts Per Svensson's dream of the American idyll (left) and the reality of his life in the wilderness (right), where he is menaced by a mountain lion, a big snake and wild Indians who are scalping and disembowelling someone).

-The American Dream has been credited with helping to build a cohesive American experience, but has also been blamed for inflated expectations.
-Some commentators have noted that despite deep-seated belief in the egalitarian American Dream, the modern American wealth structure still perpetuates racial and class inequalities between generations.
+The American Dream has been credited with helping to build a cohesive American experience but has also been blamed for inflated expectations.
+Some commentators note that despite deep-seated belief in the egalitarian American Dream, the modern American wealth structure still perpetuates racial and class inequalities between generations.
 One sociologist notes that advantage and disadvantage are not always connected to individual successes or failures, but often to prior position in a social group.

-Since the 1920s, numerous authors, such as Sinclair Lewis in his 1922 novel Babbitt, and F. Scott Fitzgerald, in his 1925 classic, The Great Gatsby, satirized or ridiculed materialism in the chase for the American dream.
+Since the 1920s, numerous authors—such as Sinclair Lewis in his 1922 novel Babbitt, and F. Scott Fitzgerald, in his 1925 classic, The Great Gatsby—satirize or ridicule materialism in the chase for the American dream.
 For example, Jay Gatsby's death mirrors the American Dream's demise, reflecting the pessimism of modern-day Americans.
 The American Dream is a main theme in the book by John Steinbeck, Of Mice and Men.
 The two friends George and Lennie dream of their own piece of land with a ranch, so they can "live off the fatta the lan'" and just enjoy a better life.
 The book later shows that not everyone can achieve the American Dream, although it is possible to achieve for a few.
 A lot of people follow the American Dream to achieve a greater chance of becoming rich.
 Some posit that the ease of achieving the American Dream changes with technological advances, availability of infrastructure and information, government regulations, state of the economy, and with the evolving cultural values of American demographics.